-The city is led by a five-member elected Council and operates under the Council-Manager form of government.
-Each Council Member, including the Mayor, has one vote so legislative authority is spread equally among all five members.
-The Mayor is elected at-large and while the City Council Members must live in the geographic district they represent, every registered voter in the city is eligible to vote for them.
+Port St. Lucie is a full service city led by a five-member elected Council and operates under the Council-Manager form of government.
+Each Council member, including the Mayor, has one vote so legislative authority is spread equally among all five members.
+The Mayor is elected atlarge and while the City Council Members must live in the geographic district they represent, every registered voter in the city is eligible to vote for them.
 There are no term limits for any City Council seat.
-The next election is in November when three seats will be voted on - Districts 2 and 4 as well as District 1 where Table 2: Principal Employers the member is running for the County Commission.
-The District 2 Council Member is not planning to run and the District 4 Council Member has not declared his intentions.
-Thus, the Council will have at least two new members.
+The next election is in November when three seats will be voted on - Districts 2

+Table 2: Principal Employers